 The Members are, in essence, the shareholders of the company.
-They currently comprise a group of six people, appointed by the Sponsors, which always includes the Chair of the Trust Board.
+They currently comprise a group of seven people, appointed by the Sponsors, which always includes the Chair of the Trust Board.
 The Members have several functions:

 - To sign the memorandum, to sign/amend the articles of association and to determine the name of the Trust;

 - To receive the Trust’s accounts and report, and to appoint/remove the auditors;